meltstrap/Caustica/docs/README.md

 - EnergeticBark for the Cedar source code

+- joo for doing the Indigo CSS theme

 - The Uiiverse team for all your help

 - You for checking this out!